jladicos/communication-library/README.md

-# MessagingUtils Library
+# Messaging Utils Library

 A Google Apps Script library for unified message handling across different platforms.
-The library provides a consistent, flexible API for sending notifications via email (with a framework for future expansion to other messaging platforms like Slack).
+The library provides a consistent, flexible API for sending notifications via email and Slack.

 ## Features

+### Email (MsgUtils)
-- **Unified API**: Common interface for sending messages across different platforms
+- **Flexible Email API**: Simple interface for sending emails with various options
 - **Templating System**: Built-in support for template-based messages with variable substitution
 - **Configuration Options**: Adjustable settings for default behaviors
-- **Namespaced Design**: Uses the `MsgUtils` namespace to avoid conflicts
 - **Debug Mode**: Optional logging for troubleshooting

-- **Extensible Design**: Framework for adding support for additional messaging platforms
+### Slack (SlackUtils)
+- **Channel & Direct Messages**: Send messages to channels or directly to users
+- **Message Threading**: Create and track conversation threads
+- **Message Links**: Get links to posted messages (when using API token)
+- **Rich Formatting**: Support for attachments and block formatting
+- **Template Support**: Create reusable message templates with variables

 ## Installation

 ### As a Library

 1. Create a new Google Apps Script project at [script.google.com](https://script.google.com)
-2. Add the library code to the project
+2. Add the library code to the project (MsgUtils.gs, SlackUtils.gs, SlackConfig.gs)
 3. Deploy the project as a library:
    - Click on "Project Settings" (⚙️ icon)
    - Under "Script ID", copy the ID for future reference